Clumber Spaniel: Temperament

 The powerful nose of the Clumber Spaniel.

 Their temperament is described as gentle, loyal and affectionate, but dignified and aloof with strangers.
 They can appear to be a sedate breed and enjoy curling up on the couch, eating and sleeping.

-Clumber Spaniels shed at a medium pace and require to be brushed and groomed frequently.
+Clumber Spaniels shed at a medium pace and need to be brushed and groomed frequently.
 Clumbers tend to drool because of their very droopy flews.
 Clumbers have minds of their own.
 Puppies are especially curious and playful.
 The breed has a trophy mentality and the dog has an incessant need to carry something most of the time; unfortunately this can lead to health issues as they may ingest the items.
-Clumber Spaniels have the tendency to be more reserved with other dogs, until they have warmed up to them.
+Clumber Spaniels have a tendency to be more reserved with other dogs until they have warmed up to them.

 The breed has been used to hunt pheasant and partridge, in both small packs and alone.
-It is well-suited for work in upland hunting in dense cover, and although the Clumber is rather slow in the field compared to other spaniels, it is a quiet worker with a fine nose and good stamina.
+It is well suited for work in upland hunting in dense cover, and although the Clumber is rather slow in the field compared with other spaniels it is a quiet worker with a fine nose and good stamina.
 The broad muzzle of the breed allows it to retrieve a variety of game.
-Clumber Spaniels can be very content indoors or out, but mostly wherever their owner is, is where they seem most pleased.
-Clumber Spaniels do not have a frequency to bark and are more considered companions in the home rather than a watch dog.
+Clumber Spaniels can be very content indoors or out, but they seem most pleased to be wherever their owner is.
+Clumber Spaniels do not have a tendency to bark frequently and are considered more as companions in the home than as a watch dog.